 You can pick any Matrix client, and you can switch at any time.
 Whatever you choose, it'll work with your homeserver.
 Currently, the most widely used Matrix client is Element, which has versions available for the web, iOS, Android, macOS, Windows, and more.

 On the homeserver side, Matrix offers choices to both the user and operator of the homeserver.

 Users can decide who runs their homeserver:

 As a homeserver operator, you can choose your homeserver implementation.
 The team that developed Matrix provides an implementation called Synapse.
-Ruma is another option.
+Conduit, which is built on Ruma, is another (experimental) option.

 So far, you've learned about the Matrix protocol, client, and homeserver.
 The following table illustrates how those three components form a relationship similar to email or the web.
 The table shows the protocol each system uses, examples of resources you'd access, and examples of the software used to do it.

 |You want to access…||youtube.com, facebook.com||Gmail, Yahoo Mail||matrix.org public homeserver|